-If someone suggests an afternoon of pickling, those unfamiliar with DIY terminology might reasonably assume they should gather up a bushel of cucumbers and some vinegar and get to work.
+If someone suggests an afternoon of pickling, those unfamiliar with DIY terminology and home improvement projects might reasonably assume they should gather up a bushel of cucumbers and some vinegar and get to work.
 While that sounds tasty, in the crafting and woodworking worlds, pickling is something entirely different.

-Pickling is very close to whitewashing and bleaching in that they’re all ways to treat wood and create a sort of “wash” of light, transparent color that still allows the woodgrain to show through.
+Pickling wood is very close to whitewashing and bleaching in that they’re all ways to treat wood and create a sort of “wash” of light, transparent color that still allows the woodgrain to show through.
 You can even use white paint to create a whitewashed look on your wood finish.

-The term “pickling” dates way back to the 1500s when Europeans would treat their wood with caustic lye to prevent wood infestations from ruining furniture and even the structure of the homes themselves.
+The term “pickling” dates way back to the 16th century when Europeans would treat their wood with caustic lye to prevent wood infestations from ruining wood furniture and even the structure of the homes themselves.
 Unlike many such preventive measures, pickling actually added to the look and feel of the surfaces it was used upon, and a new decorative trend was born.

-You can pickle almost any wood surface, but the effect is far more prominent on lighter materials.
-You can pickle your shutters, walls, floors, bathroom doors, picnic table or grandmother’s old rocking chair.
+Almost any wood surface can be pickled, but the effect is far more prominent on lighter materials.
+You can pickle your shutters, walls, floors, woodwork projects, kitchen cabinets, bathroom doors, picnic table or grandmother’s old rocking chair.
 Use the technique to create a focus wall or reimagine a picture frame, or use it strategically throughout your beach house for a chic, worn-in look that feels both homey and artistic.

-Keep in mind, too, that while pickling may often look rustic, it doesn’t have to be.
+Keep in mind, too, that while a pickled finish may often look rustic, it doesn’t have to be.
 Depending on the underlying woodgrain, paint coverage, technique and even the tools you use for application, pickling can be as deliberately unpolished or as smooth and refined as you wish.
 However because milk paint contains lime, it can make woods that have tannins in them like oak to get darker.
 Always do a test area first.

-Real Milk Paint is a fantastic choice for pickling for several reasons:
+Real Milk Paint is a fantastic choice to use as a pickling stain for several reasons:

 - You control the coverage.
 For a lighter wash, just add a little more water.
 For a more opaque finish, use a higher powder-to-water ratio.